Central Virginia

 Charlottesville is a member.

-and in that capacity Garland or anyone from CAT are natural persons who can be representatives of a member of the board right so they can be they can serve on for example the finance committee as a member of the finance committee because they are a person who is a member who is part of a member and they could very much be in the room
+So they can be, they can serve on, for example, the finance committee, as a member of the finance committee, because they are a person who is a member, who is part of a member, and they could very much be in the room.

 • 00:26:38